Satisfactory Academic Progress

 2.0 |

-Attempted Hours/Credit Hour Pace: Attempted hours are any credits a student is registered in at the time aid is disbursed.
-Financial aid recipients who receive all failing grades at the end of any term will automatically be placed on suspension.
-Effective Fall 2011, Federal Regulation now requires a comprehensive review of all credit hours attempted rather than a review of each semester independently regardless of whether financial aid was received.
+Attempted hours are any credits a student is enrolled in at the time aid is disbursed.
 Students are expected to complete 67% or more of the hours attempted over the history of their undergraduate college credits.
 This will include transfer hours from other institutions as well as all credit hours at FHSU.
 The following table (Table 2) indicates which grades will be counted as completed and non-completed at the end of the semester:

 Table 2 |